diskszk/diskszk/README.md

 ## Hi there 👋

 I'm **diskszk** - I'm a frontend developer.
 I am interested in testing and design.
+I also do server-side work in Node.js.

 ## Link
 [blog-site](https://blog-cfq.pages.dev)